 It's difficult to beat Humboldt State University if you wish to study Fisheries Sciences.
 Grads of the fisheries sciences program report average early career income of fisheries sciences and mid-career income of $56,865.
 Arcata, California supplies a charming small-town atmosphere for students to grow in.

-If you're interested in online degree options you ought to consider social work, the most in-demand online major at this school.At least 51.0% of the educators at Humboldt State University have full-time hours, so they have ample time to help their students.
+If you're interested in online degree options you ought to consider other interdisciplinary studies, the most in-demand online major at this school.At least 50.0% of the educators at Humboldt State University have full-time hours, so they have ample time to help their students.
 For more information, check out the college scorecard.